-Ram wanted me to drive their new Heavy Duty trucks so badly that they invited me to a media day with a bunch of other DC-area automotive press.
+FCA wanted me to drive their new Ram Heavy Duty trucks so badly that they invited me to a media day with a bunch of other DC-area automotive press.
 They fed us lunch and also let us drive the new Jeep Gladiator, which was neat.

-We were presented with three Ram HD trucks to choose from, of varying trim level, cab size, rear wheel count, and engine spec.
+We were presented with three Ram Heavy Duty trucks to choose from, of varying trim level, cab size, rear wheel count, and engine spec.
 I had enough time for some quick impressions of each.

 2019 Ram 2500 Tradesman